turingschool/try-turing/frontend-online/welcome-fee-single/index.md

 - Please sign in here: <a target="blank" href="http://bit.ly/3949emq"> http://bit.ly/3949emq</a>
 - Open up <a target="blank" href="http://codepen.io/">codepen.io</a> in a browser (preferably Chrome) and login to your account
-- In another tab, open up <a target="blank" href="https://try.turing.io/frontend-online">try.turing.io/frontend-online</a>
 - Change Zoom display name to first name, last initial, pronouns; ie - Amy H. (she/her)

 <br>

 ### What to Expect

 Over the course of the day, we will write code, explore the mindsets that successful developers have, and learn a little more about Turing.
 We will ask you to introduce yourself, ask questions, and occasionally share out answers to the technical work we do!
-Below is our agenda for the day:
+Below is our agenda for the day (all in MST):

 - **10:00 - 10:30** Welcome, Intros, Setup
 - **10:30 - 11:45** Instruction (with breaks!)